NXT: New Year's Evil (2022): Storylines

 Raw roster member AJ Styles was scheduled for an appearance on the December 21 episode of NXT after Grayson Waller went after him on social media.
 On that subsequent episode, Styles praised the talent on NXT except for Waller.
 Waller was about to attack Styles, but backed off.
 Waller then made a surprise appearance on the following Raw, where he confronted Styles from the front row during Styles' promo and held a sign that said, "The Grayson Waller Effect is Phenomenal".
 Waller stated that he visited Raw in response to Styles' visit to NXT.
 Styles responded by saying that Raw is where stars are made, and Waller was "not a star."
 At NXT the next day, following Waller's match, Styles appeared on the TitanTron and told Waller that he got the wrong type of attention on Raw.
 Styles then stated that he would see Waller at New Year's Evil.

 At NXT: Halloween Havoc, Imperium (Fabian Aichner and Marcel Barthel) defeated MSK (Nash Carter and Wes Lee) in a Lumber Jack-o'-Lantern match to win the NXT Tag Team Championship for a second time.
 The following month saw Carter and Lee go on a journey to find the person responsible for the legend of MSK called "The Shaman".
-On the December 7 episode of NXT, The Shaman was revealed to be Raw roster member and Raw Tag Team Champion Riddle, who helped them find themselves on their way to regaining the tag titles.
+On the December 7 episode of NXT, The Shaman was revealed to be Raw roster member and Raw Tag Team Champion Matt Riddle, who helped them find themselves on their way to regaining the tag titles.
 On the December 28 episode, MSK returned and called out Imperium, who said they were the best tag team in the division.
 Walter then appeared on the TitanTron and said that Imperium showed "dignity and respect" to the tag titles, and MSK did not deserve a title match but a beating from his hands.
 Riddle then appeared on the TitanTron and proposed a six-man tag team match between him and MSK against Imperium, which Walter accepted.